 II.
-Science and Technology (3 courses)
+Science and Technology (3 courses required

 Understanding the nature of scientific inquiry and the operation of the biological, physical, and technological world is essential for making personal and public policy decisions in a technological society.
-Students must complete three courses from the approved list in the General Catalogue.

 III.
-Social and Behavioral Sciences
+Social and Behavioral Sciences (3 courses required)

-(3 courses)